tenpy/tenpy/doc/contributing.rst

   Since no tool is perfect, you can format some regions of code manually and enclose them with the special comments ``# yapf: disable`` and ``# yapf: enable``.

-- Every function/class/module should be documented by its doc-string (c.f. :pep:`257`),
+- Every function/class/module should be documented by its doc-string, see :pep:`257`.
+  We auto-format the doc-strings with `docformatter <https://github.com/myint/docformatter>`_ on a regular basis.

-  additional documentation is in ``doc/``.
+  Additional documentation for the user guide is in the folder ``doc/``.

   The documentation uses `reStructuredText`.
-If you're new to `reStructuredText`, read this `introduction <http://www.sphinx-doc.org/en/stable/rest.html>`_.
+If you are new to `reStructuredText`, read this `introduction <http://www.sphinx-doc.org/en/stable/rest.html>`_.
-  We use the `numpydoc` extension to sphinx, so please read and follow these `Instructions for the doc strings <http://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
+  We use the `numpy` style for doc-strings (with the `napoleon <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`_ extension to sphinx).
+  You can read abouth them in these `Instructions for the doc strings <http://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
   In addition, you can take a look at the following `example file <http://github.com/numpy/numpy/blob/master/doc/example.py>`_.
   Helpful hints on top of that::